-through Saturday, open 10 a.m. until 1:30 p.m., closed 1:30 p.m. to 2:30 p.m., open 2:30 p.m. until 10 p.m.
-Sunday, open 10 a.m. until by drowning.
+Branches 1, 3, 4 and 5: Monday through Saturday, open 10 a.m. until 1:30 p.m., closed 1:30 p.m. to 2:30 p.m., open 2:30 p.m. until 10 p.m.
+Sunday, open 10 a.m. until 5 p.m.

+his OCS application on Sunday evening, May 10, when he dove into the icy waters of New York's Harlem River and rescued a 7year-old boy from certain death by drowning.
 The youngster endangered was John Parrish, whose parents reside at 525 West 180th street, the Bronx.

-Col. Lawson's deed caused him to be one day late returning from furlough, but his "alibi" was ironclad enough to draw congratulations from his detachment commander as well as from men in mond Greene's Guardsman detachment and accepted can-
+Col. Lawson's deed caused him to be one day late returning from furlough, but his "alibi" was ironclad enough to draw congratulations from his detachment commander as well as from men in his outfit.
+Following full investigation, it is expected he will be recommended for an American Red Cross Certificate of Merit.